ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 ## Prerequisites

-Before we dive deep into the API details lets first understand what the prerequisites for using this API:
+Before we dive deep into the API details let's first understand the prerequisites for using this API:

-1. Your RingCentral Account should have Call Monitoring Group feature enabled as designed in this [Knowledgebase article]( https://support.ringcentral.com/s/article/8050?language=en_US).
+1. Your RingCentral Account should have Call Monitoring Group feature enabled as described in this [Knowledgebase article]( https://support.ringcentral.com/s/article/8050?language=en_US).

 2. Set up a Call Monitoring Group with Agents and Supervisors in the [Online Account Portal](https://service.ringcentral.com).
-You can also create,update and view details on call monitoring group using RingCentral public [APIs](https://developers.ringcentral.com/api-reference#Account-Provisioning-createCallMonitoringGroup)
+You can also create, update and view details on call monitoring group using [RingCentral public APIs](https://developers.ringcentral.com/api-reference#Account-Provisioning-createCallMonitoringGroup).

-3. The supervisor should be configured with a SIP device such as SIP server, that should be configured to accept "auto-answer" sip:INVITE.
+3. The supervisor should be configured with a SIP device such as VoIPO phone or a SIP server, that should be configured to accept "auto-answer" sip:INVITE.
 By default it should always be true and should work.

->**Note**: This feature is only available in a production enviornment and not supported in a sandbox enviornment.
+> **Note**: This feature is only available in a production enviornment and not supported in a sandbox enviornment.

 ## Supervision API Anatomy